DevExpress/devextreme-documentation/concepts/05 UI Components/Funnel/30 Tooltips/00 Overview.md

 ---

 Options declared in the **tooltip** object apply to all tooltips in the **Funnel**.
 If you want to customize a specific tooltip, assign a function to the [customizeTooltip](/api-reference/20%20Data%20Visualization%20Widgets/dxFunnel/1%20Configuration/tooltip/customizeTooltip.md '/Documentation/ApiReference/UI_Components/dxFunnel/Configuration/tooltip/#customizeTooltip') option.
-This function must return an object with options for the tooltip you want to customize.
+This function must return an object with properties for the tooltip you want to customize.

 ---
 ##### jQuery